WebCrew/CODEIT-IDE/README.md

-web-crew.org

-CODEIT is an Online Code Editor or simple IDE for Javascript, HTML, PHP , CSS and XML (soon also for LESS, MD and JSON) CODEIT allows you to develop HTML5 applications directly online.
+CODEIT is a simple IDE to handle Javascript, HTML, PHP , CSS, XML, LESS, SQL, MD and allows you to develop HTML5 applications directly online in Your browser (best use with Google Chrome).

-Thanks to the Codemirror library developed by Marijn Haverbeke (codemirror.net) we have created an IDE online with everything you need for the development.
+Thanks to the Codemirror library developed by Marijn Haverbeke (codemirror.net) we have created an online IDE with everything you need for the development.

 REQUIREMENTS